Colinster327/Dijkstra-Algorithm/README.md

   ## Sample Test Cases

-  Use input redirection to redirect commands written in a file to the standard input, e.g. `$ ./a.out < input1.dat`.
+  Use input redirection to redirect commands written in a file to the standard input, e.g. `$ make run < some-input.dat`.

   ### Input 1
   ```